 Improving Analytical Maturity in the Travel Industry

 To be able to make decisions for all business processes based on maths and analytics, analytical maturity is critical.
 Creating value from data has almost become a requirement to gaining a competitive advantage, yet many firms in the Dutch travel industry still struggle to do so.
 Most have access to large amounts of online and offline data, but are they integrating this data, are they extracting enough value from it, and are they managing it strategically?
 We highlight the importance of data and analytics, report the results of our study to determine the level of analytical maturity in the Dutch travel industry, analyse emerging trends and extract several lessons for the future.

 “It is important for organizations to focus on ‘Data Usability’, meaning building and managing datasets in such a way that they support high-quality actionable insights.”

-Arno Witte, Team Lead Data Science at O/P
+Arno Witte, Head of Data Science at Objective Partners

 The Importance of Data and Analytics